Function

 Discussion 🔗

-If dst is not NULL, then the implementation writes to dst_len the total number of code units written to dst.
-If the capacity of dst is insufficient, then UNI_NO_SPACE is returned otherwise it returns UNI_OK.
+If dst is not null, then the implementation writes to dst_len the total number of code units written to dst.
+If the capacity of dst is insufficient, then UNI_NO_SPACE is returned.

-If dst is NULL, then dst_len must be zero and the implementation writes to dst_len the number of code units in the fully case converted text and returns UNI_OK.
-Call the function this way to compute the total length of the destination buffer before calling it again with a sufficiently sized buffer.
+If dst is null and dst_len is zero, then the implementation writes to dst_len the number of code units in the fully case converted text and returns UNI_OK.
+Call the function this way to first compute the total length of the destination buffer before calling it again with a sufficiently sized buffer.

 Examples 🔗